What is a financial analyst?

 Financial analyst career path options

-After gaining substantial experience as a senior analyst, opportunities may open up to transition into a role such as finance manager.
-Finance managers oversee the financial health of an entire department or organization, supervising a team of analysts and making strategic financial decisions.
+After excelling as a senior analyst, you could move up to become a finance manager.
+This role puts you in charge of the financial well-being of an entire department or organization.
+You’ll lead a team of analysts and make strategic financial decisions.

 Similar job titles